A Sound Type System for Secure Currency Flow: Introduction

 The paper is organised as follows: In Section~\ref{sec:tinysol_new}, we describe a revised version of the smart-contract language \TINYSOL{}~\cite{bartoletti2019tinysol}.
 In Section~\ref{sec:call_integrity_tinysol}, we adapt the definition of call integrity from \cite{grishchenko2018} and of noninterference from \cite{SV98} to this language; we then show that these two desirable properties are actually incomparable.
-Nevertheless, there \emph{is} an overlap between them.
-In Section~\ref{sec:typesystem_noninterference}, we create a type system for ensuring noninterference in \TINYSOL{}, along the lines of Volpano et al.\@ \cite{volpano2000secure_flow_typesystem}, and prove a type soundness result (Theorems~\ref{thm:subject_reduction}--\ref{thm:extended_soundness}).
-Our main result is Theorem~\ref{thm:welltypedness_callintegrity}, which shows that well-typedness provides a sound approximation to \emph{both} noninterference \emph{and} call integrity.
+Nevertheless, there is an overlap between them.
+In Section~\ref{sec:typesystem_noninterference}, we create a type system for ensuring noninterference in \TINYSOL{}, along the lines of Volpano et al.\@ \cite{volpano2000secure_flow_typesystem}, and prove the corresponding type soundness results (Theorems~\ref{thm:subject_reduction}--\ref{thm:extended_soundness}).
+Our main results are Corollary~\ref{cor:noninterference} and Theorem~\ref{thm:welltypedness_callintegrity}, which show that well-typedness provides a sound approximation to \emph{both} noninterference \emph{and} call integrity.
 This is used on a few examples in Section~\ref{sec:examples}, where we also discuss the limitations of the type system.
 We survey some related work in Section~\ref{sec:relwork} and conclude the paper with some directions for future research in Section~\ref{sec:concl}.
-All proofs and some technical details are relegated to the appendix for space reasons.
+Some of the proofs are relegated to the appendix, to streamline reading.

+With respect to the conference version \cite{AGL/2024/ecoop/flowtypes}, this paper extends our syntax of \TINYSOL{} with the construct of {\em delegate call}, which allows us to write more sophisticated programming examples (see, e.g., the {\em pointer to implementation pattern} provided in Fig.\ref{fig:pimpl}).
+Moreover, here we introduce a static inheritance between contract types; this is done through a different (w.r.t.\@ the conference version) notion of {\em interfaces} (see Definition~\ref{def:interfaces}) and yields a different, and in a sense simpler, notion of subtyping (see Figures~\ref{fig:subtyping_interface_members} and~\ref{fig:subtyping_expressions}).
+Also, the type system itself, albeit equivalent to the one of the conference version, is presented here in a more elegant and readable way.